 The idea is that MIPS Spherical makes the helmet more comfortable, by removing the hard plastic liner from inside.
 The Manifest also uses an AURA arch, a translucent reinforcement between the helmet’s channels to increase the structural integrity and open up more venting.

 Other features on the helmet include integrated eyewear grippers on the ceiling, in case riders’ eyes need a break during a climb, an adjustable visor which can be moved far up the helmet for goggle stowage, a rubber goggle gripper on the back of the helmet, anti-microbial padding, and a dial-operated helmet fit system called Roc-Loc.
 The Manifest comes in seven colors and three sizes; S, M, and L. My size medium weighs about 20g more than the claimed weight at 362g.
-The sticker price on the premium Manifest helmet is a hefty $260 (available at JensonUSA, evo, and Competitive Cyclist).
+The sticker price on the premium Manifest helmet is a hefty $260 (available at JensonUSA and other retailers).

 I will say that the Giro Manifest is one of the comfier helmets I’ve worn in a while.
 Everyone’s head is different, but the Manifest feels like it wraps around my entire head, without any noticeable pressure points.
 Whether this has anything to do with the use of the MIPS Spherical over the plastic liner, I can’t say for sure, but I don’t mind it on my head at all.